Zaneham/Ternary_inference/paper/PAPER.md

 ### 6.1 Implications

-Our results suggest that the AI industry's focus on GPU-based floating-point matrix multiplication may represent a local optimum.
+These results suggest that the AI industry's focus on GPU-based floating-point matrix multiplication may represent a local optimum.
 Balanced ternary arithmetic, known since 1958, offers:

 1. **Simpler hardware**: Addition/subtraction units are smaller than multipliers
 2. **Lower energy**: No floating-point multiplication overhead